maierfelix/nvk/README.md

 #### Flags:
 ````
- [-vkversion] [version]: The Vulkan version to generate bindings for
+ [--vkversion] [version]: The Vulkan version to generate bindings for
- [-msvsversion] [msvsversion]: The Visual Studio version to build the bindings with
+ [--msvsversion] [msvsversion]: The Visual Studio version to build the bindings with
 ````

 ### Usage: